-- Drive limousines, company cars, or privately owned vehicles to transport passengers.
-Chauffeurs must listen to passengers’ requests and get them where they want to go in the most efficient way.
+Listen to passengers’ requests and get them where they want to go most efficiently.

 Respond to other client needs as requested.
-Clients may have special requests or needs that the Chauffeur may be needed to assist with, depending on their job description.
+Depending on their job description, clients may have special requests or needs with which the chauffeur may assist.

 How Do You Become a Chauffeur?